Happytreat/MeloSpace/content/blog/Coding-With-Swift2-1/index.md

 *Sweet!* Look how easy protocol solves the problem of Lost Type Relationships (or do they really ???)

 Oh wait, there's a catch to this: with the use of `Self`, `Peg` can no longer be used as a type, but only as a generic constraint.
-Consider if we have a board, and we want a functionto add pegs to the board:
+Consider if we have a board, and we want a function to add pegs to the board:

 ```swift